Giancarlo Stanton Player Props: Yankees vs. Red Sox

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, five home runs and four walks while batting .236.
+- Stanton is batting .222 with four doubles, six home runs and five walks.

-- Looking at the 19 games he has played this year, he's homered in five of them (26.3%), and in 6.5% of his trips to the dish.
+- In 27.3% of his games this season, he has hit a home run, and 6.8% of his trips to the plate.

-- In seven games this year (36.8%), he has scored, including multiple runs twice.
+- In eight games this year (36.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.